What is Happiness?

 Pleasure is physical, happiness is ethereal and beyond the realm of the senses.

 More importantly, pleasure secretes dopamine ("this feels good; I want more") and happiness secretes serotonin ("this feels good; I am complete").
 The extremes of pleasure all lead to addiction, whether substances or behaviors.
-However, as Dr Lustig says, no one has ever been addicted to excessive happiness.
-I wonder, which category do the activities we have incorporated into our lives to 'give us pleasure' fall into?
+However, as Dr Lustig says, no one has ever been addicted to excessive happiness.All the activities we have incorporated into our lives and the way we conduct them, in which category do they fall into?

-Obviously, the pleasures in life are always welcome when they come, but that doesn't mean we should be frantically pursuing them.
-The key may be in conscious discernment and balance.
 But do we know what makes us happy?
-Unfortunately it's not always so clear...
-Alan Watts says there are 2 reasons we can't see what really gives us joy.
-One, is because we don't know ourselves well, and the other, is because what gives us joy, we already have it...
+May we be simply just looking the other way?
+Alan Watts says there are 2 reasons we can't see what really gives us happy.
+One, is because we don't know ourselves well, and the other, is because what gives us happy, we already have...